MoveRotateResize/Unity-DYNAMIC-Shader--Rain-Wetness--Book-of-the-Dead-Intergration/README.md

 [Unity Store: DYNMAIC: Shaders Demo- Rain/Wetness (Book of the Dead Intergration)](https://docs.unity3d.com/Packages/com.unity.render-pipelines.high-definition@16.0/manual/WaterSystem.html)

 # How to Use
-1.)
-Download File
+- Download File
-2.)
-Run DYNAMIC RainWetness Demo.exe
+- Run DYNAMIC RainWetness Demo.exe

 # Controls
-- WASD for movement
+- WASD to Move
-- Mouse to look
+- Mouse to Look
+- Space to Jump
+- C to Crouch
 - F1 to change from Sunny to Rainy Weather
 - F2 to
 - F3 to Freeze/Unfreeze Time